2createStudio/carbon-pagination/readme.txt

 This pagination type supports a comments pagination on the comments of a post of any registered post type.

+#### Custom

+Used for creating custom flexible paginations.
+You can specify the total number of pages and the current page by yourself.
+Also, you'd have to specify the query var that is used to build the pagination links (by default `page` is used).

+If you don't specify a current page and total number of pages, this pagination type can be used for content pagination on a single post of any post type (including `page`).
+Content can be paginated by using the default WordPress <!--nextpage--> quicktag.

+If you need a more complex custom pagination, you'd probably want to extend this pagination type - it is being represented by the `Carbon_Pagination_Custom` class.

 == Installation ==

 1. Install Carbon Pagination either via the WordPress.org plugin directory, or by uploading the files to your server.